khaledGuedria/PIMARKET-flutter/README.md

 A Mobile app developed within Flutter plateform, 4SIM flutter workshop which illustrate a car booking agency.

-This project is associated with Docker [DockerFile] to run the project as a WEB App thanks to the second release of Flutter.
+This project is containerized with Docker to try CI/CD [Continuous integration/ Continuous Delivery] on flutter apps and run it as a WEB App thanks to the second release since 15-03-2021.

 ## Usage : Getting Started